LucyLifschitz/ML-practice-projects/README.md

 The other two projects use facial expression recognition dataset from Kaggle.
 The dataset contains 48 x 48 pxls greyscale images of people faces labeled with 6 possible emotions.
 The projects build a logistic regression and neural networks models to predict the emotion from the image.

+The digit recognition project explores 3 models: logistic regression with mini-batches, 1 layer neural network with mini-batches and momentum optimization, and 1-layer neural network with mini-batches and Adam optimization.